Psychologist Lucía González presents in this article the behavior problems and how to address them through preventive methodologies.

 Newsletter

-The meaning that people give to their own lives, the activities we carry out in our day to day, all those small or large decisions that we sometimes almost make without realizing it, the possibility of evaluating different options, of making mistakes and of rectifying, mean that even though sometimes we feel like shouting, breaking things or any other challenging behavior, we do not.
+The meaning we give to our own lives, the activities we carry out in our daily life, all those small or large decisions that we sometimes almost make without realizing it, the possibility of evaluating different options, of making mistakes and correcting them, mean that even when we sometimes feel like shouting, breaking things or any other challenging behavior, we do not do it.

 The work of Plena Inclusión

-For this reason, at Plena Inclusión we have been working for many years to implement person-centerí services so that people with intellectual disability also have these opportunities.
+For this reason, at Plena Inclusión we have been working for many years to implement person-centered services so that people with intellectual disability also have these opportunities.

 - Quality of Life Model